topos-protocol/topos/crates/topos-certificate-spammer/README.md

 ## How does it work?

-The Certificate spammer generates multiple Certificate per batch defined by `--cert-per-batch <number>`.
+The Topos Certificate Spammer generates multiple Certificate per batch defined by `--cert-per-batch <number>`.
 The time delay in seconds between batches is controlled by `--batch-time-interval`.

 The Certificates are dispatched to one node (using `--target-node <tce endpoint http address>`) or multiple nodes listed in the file given as